Old and Left Behind

 The only answer is to make sure that we are particularly careful to ensure our technological advances are considered in relation to those who don’t naturally embrace the technology.

-- A proper introduction and training to new developments.
+• A proper introduction and training to new developments.

-- New technologies are gradually phased in.
+• New technologies are gradually phased in.

-- We minimise any excessive and unnecessary complications.
+• We minimise unnecessary complications.

 I make this appeal because I am already aware that technology is getting away from me.
 There are things that I don’t understand, technologies that younger people seem to be much more at ease with, advances that I can’t seem to see the value or need for.

-I don’t want to experience the detachment and alienation from society that my parents seem to have but then nor do I want to spend my life in a relentless effort to try to keep up with technological change – an effort that I know will undoubtedly prove futile.
+I don’t want to experience the detachment and alienation from society that my parents seem to have, but then nor do I want to spend my life in a relentless effort to try to keep up with technological change – an effort that I know will undoubtedly prove futile.

-We should remember that technology exists to improve people’s lives, not to prevent them living their lives.
+We should remember that technology exists to improve people’s lives, not to prevent them from living their lives.